 Wine Bars in Tampa

-With a brand new location in Westshore Marina, Cru Cellars now has three locations around Tampa where you can enjoy their wine selection.
+With a new location in Westshore Marina, Cru Cellars now has three locations around Tampa where you can enjoy their wine selection.
 Grab brunch in the secluded wine garden at their original location in Palma Ceia, or small bites and a drink to enjoy along the river at their Armature Works location.

 Cru Cellars offers dozens of wines by the glass, as well as shelves stocked with small-production wines, including a large selection of organic and natural wines.
 When dining in, an on-staff sommelier can help guide your ordering to perfectly accompany charcuterie, entrees and apps.